kcl-eresearch/High-Performance-Computing-for-Digital-Humanities/docs/submitting_jobs.md

 ![Waiter analogy](images/restaurant_queue_manager.svg)

 CREATE is using [SLURM](https://slurm.schedmd.com) scheduler, which stands for Simple Linux Utility for Resource Management.
+SLURM is commonly used by other HPC systems as well.
+You may also encounter other job schedulers such as [PBS](https://www.openpbs.org/).
+These work on similar principles, although the exact commands and terminology will be different.

 ## Partitions

 You can think of partitions as queues - they reside over specific sets of resources and allow access to particular groups.
 Following the restaurant analogy, think of them as different sections of the restaurant and corresponding queues assigned to them.

-The public partitions are:
+The public partitions available on CREATE HPC are:

 * `cpu`: Partition for cpu jobs
 * `gpu`: Partition for gpu jobs
-* `long_`: Partitions for long running jobs.
+* `long_cpu` and `long_gpu`: Partitions for long running jobs.
 Requires justification and explicit permission to use
-* `interruptible_`: Partitions that use unused capacity on private servers
+* `interruptible_cpu` and `interruptible_gpu`: Partitions that use unused capacity on private servers

 In addition, specific groups/faculties have their own partitions on CREATE HPC that can only be used by members of those groups.
 The list of CREATE partitions and who can use them can be found in our [documentation](https://docs.er.kcl.ac.uk/CREATE/running_jobs/#identify-your-partition).